mlochbaum/BQN/doc/reshape.md

 ### Computed lengths

-What if you want to reshape an array into, say, rows of length 2, but don't want to have to write out the number of rows?
+What if you want to reshape an array into, say, rows of length 2, but don't want to write out the number of rows?

         ∘‿2 ⥊ "aAeEiIoOuU"

 Above, the length given is `∘`, a special value that indicates that a length that fits the argument should be computed.
-In fact, BQN has four different special values that can be used.
-Every one works the same for a case like the above, where the rest of the shape divides the argument length evenly.
+In fact, Reshape has four different special values that can be used.
+Every one works the same for a case like the one above, where the rest of the shape divides the argument length evenly.
 They differ in how they handle uneven cases, where the required length would fall between two whole numbers.

 - `∘` says the length must be an exact fit, and gives an error in such a case.
 - `⌊` rounds the length down, so that some elements are discarded.